knative/docs/docs/install/operator/knative-with-operators.md

         Where `<filename>` is the name of the file you created in the previous step.

-=== "Apache Kafka"

-    To configure Knative Eventing to install Kafka as the event source:

-    1. Add `spec.source.kafka` to your Eventing CR YAML file as follows:

-        ```yaml
-        apiVersion: operator.knative.dev/v1beta1
-        kind: KnativeEventing
-        metadata:
-          name: knative-eventing
-          namespace: knative-eventing
-        spec:
-          # ...
-          source:
-            kafka:
-              enabled: true
-        ```

-    1. Apply the YAML file by running the command:

-        ```bash
-        kubectl apply -f <filename>.yaml
-        ```

-        Where `<filename>` is the name of the file you created in the previous step.

 === "RabbitMQ"

     To configure Knative Eventing to install RabbitMQ as the event source,